-Making a professional conduct allegation against a CIfA member or Registered Organisation
+Making a professional conduct allegation against a CIfA accredited professional or Registered Organisation

-Professional conduct allegations can be raised in three different ways:
+Professional conduct allegations against a CIfA accredited professional or Registered Organisation can be raised in three different ways:

-contact the CIfA informally for advice regarding your concerns
+- contact CIfA informally for advice regarding your concerns

 All cases need supporting evidence to proceed.
-For example, it may be photographic evidence, or copies of documents.
+For example, photographic evidence, or copies of documents.

 CIfA's official language is English.

-Professional conduct allegations are judged against the Code of conduct and supporting regulations, standards and guidance and policy statements and our professional conduct procedure exists to raise allegations against accredited members of CIfA or Registered Organisations who may have breached the Code of conduct in relation to their professional and ethical behaviour in relation to the study and care of the historic environment.
+Professional conduct allegations are judged against the Code of conduct and supporting regulations, standards and guidance and policy statements.
+Our professional conduct procedure exists to raise allegations against CIfA accredited professionals or Registered Organisations who may have breached the Code of conduct in relation to their professional and ethical behaviour in relation to the study and care of the historic environment.
 This can also relate to professional conduct in relation to employees, colleagues and helpers.

 Allegation check list